Licensing Photos: A Guide for Content Creators

 Step 3: Explore Photo Licensing Use Cases

-Photo licensing can be tailored to fit different needs.
+You can tailor photo licensing to suit different needs.
 For example, web and digital marketing often use royalty-free licenses for flexibility, while editorial publications may prefer rights-managed licenses for one-time use in specific regions or editions.
-Advertising agencies might request exclusive licenses to ensure their campaign visuals are unique, and non-profit organizations often use Creative Commons licenses for free or low-cost content with proper attribution.
-Each use case offers opportunities to monetize your work while giving clients the rights they need.

 Simply tick a few boxes to set your preferences and we’ll do the rest.